me-ans/UIModelFramework/README.md

 ### Status

 The proposed architecture is experimental, incomplete and buggy.
-Since it turned out to be less optimal than expected for the originally intended purpose, it can no longer be pursued with priority.
+Since it turned out to be less optimal than expected for the originally intended purpose, it is now a personal project on the side.
 It is unclear if and when I might find the time to eventually complete this in my spare time.